vaibhavdevangan/I-Tune_Music_Analytics/README.md

-# 📊 iTunes Dataset Cleaning & Preparation Report
+# iTunes Dataset Cleaning, Validation & Preparation Report
 ## Project: iTunes Music Dataset Analysis

 Prepared By: @vaibhavdevangan
-Date: 21/02/2026
+Date: 23/02/2026

 ### 1. Introduction

-This report documents the data cleaning and preparation process performed on the iTunes dataset.
-The cleaned dataset is ready for exploratory data analysis (EDA), feature engineering, and predictive modeling tasks.
+This report documents the complete data cleaning, structural validation, and preparation process performed on the iTunes dataset.

+The objective was to:

+Clean and standardize the raw dataset

+Validate structural consistency (album vs track logic)

+Prepare a finalized analytics-ready dataset

+Enable dashboarding and visualization

+The final dataset is ready for EDA, dashboard creation, and advanced modeling.

 ### 2. Dataset Overview

 Original Rows: 4,915
 Original Columns: 15

+After cleaning and filtering:

+Final Rows: 4,538
+Final Columns Used for Analytics: 9

-Columns Retained After Cleaning: 9
+Columns Retained

-Remaining Columns:

 track_id